Hard Lefschetz Property for Hamiltonian torus actions on 6-dimensional GKM manifolds: Introduction

-As Y. Karshon said in \cite{JHKLM}, the condition ``isolated fixed points'' is a strong assumption in the sense that an example of non-K\"{a}hler Hamiltonian $S^1$-manifold with isolated fixed points is not found until now.
-In particular, every symplectic toric manifold is K\"{a}hler.
-Also, if $\dim M = 4$, then every closed Hamiltonian $S^1$-manifold with isolated fixed points is K\"{a}hler.
-See \cite{Ka}.
+\begin{question} \cite{JHKLM} Let $(M,\omega)$ be a closed symplectic manifold with an effective Hamiltonian circle action.
+If all fixed points are isolated, then is the sequence $\{b_0(M), b_2(M), \cdots, b_{2n}(M)\}$ unimodal? \end{question}

-\begin{remark} O. Mathiew studied the hard Lefschetz property in non-equivariant cases.
-He proved that a compact symplectic manifold $(M,\omega)$ satisfies the hard Lefschetz property if and only if every cohomology class in $H^*(M)$ has a symplectic harmonic representative.
-See \cite{Ma} or \cite{Ya} for the details.
-As far as the authors know, there is no result related to Conjecture \ref{conjecture1.1}. \end{remark}
+Following a remark by Karshon in \cite{JHKLM}, we observe that the condition of ``admitting isolated fixed points'' is a strong assumption in the sense that an example of a closed symplectic non-K\"{a}hler Hamiltonian $S^1$-manifold with isolated fixed points has not been found so far.
+In fact, there are several positive results on Question \ref{question_Karshon} and Question \ref{question_unimodality} for a Hamiltonian torus action with isolated fixed points.
+For example, Delzant \cite{De} proved that every closed symplectic toric manifold is K\"{a}hler and hence the hard Lefschetz property holds.
+Also, Karshon \cite{Ka} proved that any four dimensional closed Hamiltonian $S^1$-manifold $(M,\omega)$ with isolated fixed points admits an $S^1$-invariant K\"{a}hler form.
+In this case, the hard Lefschetz property is rather obvious since $H^1(M ; \R) = H^3(M ; \R) = 0$ by the Frankel's theorem \cite[Corollary 2]{Fr}.
+Also, some positive answers {\blue to} Question \ref{question_Karshon} and Question \ref{question_unimodality} are provided in \cite{Cho2}, \cite{CK1}, \cite{CK2}, and \cite{Lu} under certain technical assumptions.